Washington State Emergency Response Commission

 The SERC was established to:

-The Department of Ecology serves as the repository for most of the EPCRA reporting requirements.
-This program also has responsibility for development and maintenance of the State Title III Program.
-Ecology receives and distributes information on storage and releases of toxic chemicals under the SARA Title III regulation.
+The Department of Ecology serves as the repository for most of the SARA Title III or EPCRA reporting requirements.
+This program also has responsibility for development and maintenance of the State SARA Title III Program.
+Ecology receives and distributes information on storage and releases of toxic chemicals under these regulations.

-Additional information on SERC activities is available at http://www.emd.wa.gov/hazards/StateEmergencyResponseCommissionSERC.shtml or you maycontact Steve DeBow, SERC/LEPC Program Coordinator by email at: email@example.com.
+Additional information on SERC activities is available at www.emd.wa.gov/hazards/StateEmergencyResponseCommissionSERC.shtml or you may contact Lorri Gifford, SERC/LEPC Program Coordinator by email at: email@example.com.